informalsystems/hermes/docs/architecture/adr-003-handler-implementation.md

 Other submodules may not need the generality and do away with the type parameter and trait bound altogether.

-#### Handler implementation
+#### Submodule implementation

-We now come to the actual definition of a handler for a submodule.
+We now come to the actual definition of a message processor for a submodule.

-We recommend each handler to be defined within its own Rust module, named after the handler itself.
-For example, the "Create Client" handler of ICS 002 would be defined in `ibc_modules::ics02_client::handler::create_client`.
+We recommend each message processor to be defined within its own Rust module, named after the message processor itself.
+For example, the "Create Client" message processor of ICS 002 would be defined in `ibc_modules::ics02_client::handler::create_client`.

 ##### Message type

-Each handler must define a datatype which represent the message it can process.
+Each message processor must define a datatype which represent the message it can process.
-For the "Create Client" handler of ICS 002, the message would look as follows:
+For the "Create Client" sub-protocol of ICS 002, the message would look as follows:

 ```rust
 pub struct MsgCreateClient<C: ClientDef> {